Artur Wilke

-Artur Fritz Wilke (1 February 1910 in Hohensalza - 11 May 1989 in Peine) was a Nazi war criminal and SS Major (sturmbannführer), which was convicted with murder of 6,600 Jews.
+Artur Fritz Wilke (1 February 1910 in Hohensalza – 11 May 1989 in Peine) was a Nazi war criminal and SS Major (sturmbannführer).
+He was convicted with murder of 6,600 Jews.
 After the war, Wilke assumed his deceased brother's identity and worked as a village school teacher in Stederdorf, today a district of the city of Peine in Lower Saxony, Germany for many years.

 History

 Wilke was born in Hohensalza/ Posen in 1910.
 After studying Protestant theology in Erlangen and Greifswald with Adolf Schlatter.
 According to historian Saul Friedländer in his Nazi Germany and the Jews 1939-1945, Schlatter belonged to a "hard core of Jew haters".

 Wilke joined the Nazi party in 1931 and in 1932 he joined the SA, the Nazi party's paramilitary wing.
 During late 1938, he joined the Sicherheitsdienst (SD), the intelligence agency of the SS.
 He was deployed with the Einsatzkommando's Sonderkommando 1005 (mobile killing squad) to Minsk, Belarus.
 In Minsk, he was appointed the Head of the Minsk anti-partisan center.
 As the German policy of the time was "All Jews are partisans and all partisans are Jews", he was chiefly responsible for the extermination of the Jews in Minsk and the region.

 After the war in 1945, Wilke has gone into hiding and abandoned his first wife and three children.
 He assumed the identity of his deceased brother, Walter Wilke, and moved to Stederdorf.
 As Walter Wilke, he became the village's school teacher and remarried to the village doctor, Dr. Ursula Wilke.
 He was found and arrested in 1961.